Updated July 2, 2026

 Blend-ed

-Blend-ed is an AI-powered learning platform designed for organizations that deliver training as a core business, particularly training companies, professional academies, and education providers operating at scale.
-The platform brings together LMS, LXP, and AI authoring capabilities in a single system to support cohort-based programs, skills-focused learning, and multi-audience delivery.
+Blend-ed is an AI-powered learning platform built for organisations that deliver training as the business itself: training companies, professional academies, and education providers running certified or credentialed programmes for external clients.
+It combines LMS, LXP, and AI authoring in one system, built on Open edX.

 Key Features

-• AI Course Creator to accelerate course development from documents, SOPs, and training materials
+• AI Course Creator that turns documents and training materials into structured courses

-• AI Tutor and Knowledge Assistant to support learners during courses and practice
+• AI Tutor and Knowledge Assistant supporting learners during and after courses

-• Skills analytics and AI-driven skill gap detection across programs and cohorts
+• Skills analytics and AI-driven skill gap detection across programmes and cohorts

 Pros